dy/settings-panel/README.md

 * `value` for initial value.
 * `input` callback, invoked if value changed.
 * `orientation` defines position of a label relative to the input, one of `top`, `left`, `right`, `bottom`.
 Redefines `opts.orientation`.
-* `style` appends additinal style to the field, can be an object or a style string.
+* `style` appends additinal style to the field, can be an object or a css string.
+* `hidden` defines whether field should be visually hidden, but present as a value.

 For example,